caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 A `const` field is an implicitly-static compile time constant.
 It has to be initialised with an expression that the compiler can compute at compile time.
 This puts a number of limitations on `const` fields.
 They effectively have to be either value types or strings.
 The value types must be "unmanaged value types"&mdash;value types that contain no references&mdash;and their initialisers must either be literal values or expressions the compiler knows how to fold into a literal value.

 Like method default values for parameters, const values are baked in to the CIL bytecode at the point of use when that code is compiled.
-This means that one aspect of their behaviour is similar: if you change the coded value of a `const` field, both the code defining it and all the code using it has to be recompiled to pick up the new value.
+This means that one aspect of their behaviour is similar: if you change the source code value of a `const` field, both the code defining it and all the code using it has to be recompiled to pick up the new value.
 In general, it is considered rather bad form to change the value of a `public const` field once it has been published.

-You can use `readonly` fields a little more flexibly.  `readonly` can be used for both static and instance fields.
-The former must be initialised; the latter must either be initialised or must be set in a constructor.
-The value of a `readonly` field cannot be changed, once it has been set, but it is set at runtime so can be any computable value.
+You can use `readonly` fields a little more flexibly.  `readonly` can be used for both static and instance fields, and makes the field behave like a property with an `init` method.
+Static fields must be initialised; instance fields must either be initialised or must be set in a constructor.
+The value of a `readonly` field cannot be changed, once it has been set, but as it's set at runtime not compile time it can be any computable value or reference.

 There are situations in which accessing a `readonly` field leads to a slight performance penalty, due to small amounts of boilerplate code that the compiler has to add in some situations to ensure that the field is not modified.
 However, equally, declaring a field as `readonly` can lead to slight optimisations being applicable in some circumstances.
 In general, Visual Studio will hint you to mark a field as `readonly` whenever it can be.
-A good example of a candidate situation for `readonly` use is when dependencies are injected as constructor parameters, as these then rarely change over the life of the object.
+A good example of a candidate situation for `readonly` use is when dependencies are injected as constructor parameters, as these then liekly should not change over the life of the object.

 Note that although the value of a `readonly` field is fixed, that does not mean that its members' values are also fixed.
-This is particularly important to bear in mind in the case of `readonly` arrays: the `readonly` applies to the reference to the array, not to the individual values the array contains; it applies, however, to any `readonly` reference type, unless that type is something immutable such as a `string`.
+This is particularly important to bear in mind in the case of `readonly` arrays: the `readonly` applies to the reference to the array, not to the individual values the array contains.
+The same applies to any `readonly` reference type, although you don't have to worry if that type is something immutable such as a `string`.

 ### Other aspects of syntax

 #### Flow control

 As stated above, most of the flow of control statements are very similar to other languages such as C, C++ or Java.
-C# has a reasonably rich set of flow of control statements, and most of them behave in a reasonably intuitive way.
+C# has a reasonably rich set of flow of control statements, and most of them behave in a reasonably intuitive way if you're familiar with other languages.
 The main flow of control statements are `if`, `switch`, `while`, `for` and `foreach`.

 In general, each flow of control statement accepts either a single statement or a block statement, and if it takes a condition, the condition will be an expression surrounded by parentheses.
 For example the `if` statement's format is as follows: